SUMMARY CMI

 When you will be given ABEVMY

-ABEVMY will be given either once every 2 weeks or once every 3 weeks.
+ABEVMY will be given either once every 2 weeks or once every 3 weeks depending on the type of cancer to be treated.

 How much ABEVMY you will be given

-Your dose depends on your body weight and the type of cancer to be treated.
-Your doctor will prescribe a dose of ABEVMY that is right for you.
+Your doctor will prescribe your dose.
+The dose depends on your body weight, general health and the type of cancer to be treated.

 How ABEVMY is given

-Your ABEVMY is given by infusion into a vein (intravenous infusion) by a health care professional.
+Your ABEVMY is given by infusion into a vein ("drip") by a health care professional.
 The first infusion is usually given over 90 minutes.
 If it is well tolerated the second infusion may be given over 60 minutes.
 Later infusions may be given over 30 minutes.

 How long ABEVMY is given